PardoAlejo/LearningToCut/data/DATA.md

 # Original videos

-The original videos were collected from the YouTube Channel:[Movieclips](https://www.youtube.com/channel/UC3gNmTGu-TTbFPpfSs5kNkg).
+The original videos were collected from the YouTube Channel: [Movieclips](https://www.youtube.com/channel/UC3gNmTGu-TTbFPpfSs5kNkg).

 To access the original videos check their youtube ID under the column `video_id` in the files: `subset_moviescenes_shotcuts_{train,val}.csv`.